statmoments

 Fast streaming univariate and bivariate moments and t-statistics.

-statmoments is a library for the fast streaming one-pass computation of univariate and bivariate moments for batches of multiple of waveforms or traces with thousands of sample points.
-Given the data sorting with classifiers, it can compute Welch's t-test statistics of various orders for arbitrary data partitioning to allow finding relationships and statistical differences among many data splits, which are unknown beforehand. statmoments uses best-of-class BLAS implementation and preprocesses input data to make the most of computational power and perform computations as fast as possible on Windows and Linux platforms.
+statmoments is a library for fast one-pass computation of univariate and bivariate moments for batches of waveforms or traces with thousands of sample points.
+It can compute Welch's t-test statistics for arbitrary data partitioning, helping find relationships and statistical differences among data splits.
+Using top BLAS implementations, statmoments preprocesses data to maximize computational efficiency on Windows and Linux.

 ## How is that different?